rwth-acis/i5-Toolkit-for-Unity/Documentation/index.md

 For Mixed Reality development, also check out the [i5 Toolkit for MR](https://github.com/rwth-acis/i5-Toolkit-for-Mixed-Reality).
 It is an extension package that builds upon the functionality of this package and is optimized for Mixed Reality.

+If you are working with non-player characters (NPCs), virtual agents or mixed reality agents, take a look at the [Virtual Agents Framework](https://github.com/rwth-acis/Virtual-Agents-Framework).
+It provides a foundation for building virtual humans and modeling their behavior in a configurable way.

 ## Disclaimer

 This repository is not sponsored by or affiliated with Unity Technologies or its affiliates.